magicxor/WinSyncScroll/README.md

 When `"IsLegacyModeEnabled": true`, the program uses `SendMessage` (instead of `SendInput`) to send the `WM_MOUSEWHEEL` (or `WM_MOUSEHWHEEL`) message to the target window.

+This mode is needed for:
+- Older operating systems that don't have the "Scroll inactive windows when hovering over them" setting
+- Remote Desktop (RDP) sessions
+- Users who prefer this mode because the cursor won't flicker

 ### Strict process id check

 When `"IsStrictProcessIdCheckEnabled": true`, the program uses `WindowFromPoint` + `GetWindowThreadProcessId` to prevent scrolling the target window if the target or source window is currently not in the foreground.

+## Troubleshooting

+If the application doesn't work, try the following:
+1. **Check Windows settings** - Make sure the "Scroll inactive windows when hovering over them" option is enabled in Windows Settings → Mouse (or enable Legacy mode if this option is unavailable)
+2. **Enable Legacy mode** - Set `"IsLegacyModeEnabled": true` in `appsettings.json`
+3. **Run as administrator** - Right-click the executable and select "Run as administrator"
+4. **Disable strict process id check** - Set `"IsStrictProcessIdCheckEnabled": false` in `appsettings.json`

 ## See also:
 - https://badecho.com/index.php/2024/01/13/external-window-messages/